Earlier today The Wall Street Journal posted two responses to the question: “Do Cryptocurrencies Such as Bitcoin Have a Future?”

 The block chain is useful as an authentication tool and is the main innovation.
 But it’s too soon to tell whether it can have other applications.
 For now, unfortunately, it’s a potential step forward accompanied by an actual step backward.

-2 thoughts on “Eric Tymoigne: “The fair price of bitcoins as measured by the discounted value of future cash flows is zero.”
+Share the post "Eric Tymoigne: “The fair price of bitcoins as measured by the discounted value of future cash flows is zero.”"

 Tymoigne’s rules apply to finance, the world in which debt is paramount.
 Instead, according to the simple qualities of money, Bitcoin suffices.